Tatsuki Workshop Instructor Certification Course: From "Making" to "Teaching" Tatsuki (June 13-15, September 12-14, 2026)

 tel: 0575-86-3808

-- Please come by private car or public transport.
+- Please use a private car or public transportation.

-- If you are coming by private car, a 4WD and studded tires are required in winter (around December to March).
-If you are not used to driving in snow, please use public transport.
-If you are concerned about road conditions, please contact us.
+- If you are coming by private car, four-wheel drive and snow tires are required in winter (around December to March).
+If you are not used to driving on snowy roads, please use public transportation.
+If you have any concerns about road conditions, please contact us.

-If you come to Itoshiro by public transportation
+If you are coming to Itoshiro by public transportation

 -